avigewirtz/avigewirtz.github.io-/make/makefile-version-3-macros.md

 When `make` processes encounters the macro, it will will replace it with its value.

-Makefile version 3 integrates two commonly used macros: CC, and CFLAGS.
-It contains the CC macro, which is used to control the compiler, and CFLAGS, which is used to control compiler options.
+Makefile version 3 integrates two commonly used macros: CC, which is used to specify the compiler, and CFLAGS, which is used to specify compiler options.

 {% code title="makefile version 3" lineNumbers="true" %}
 ```makefile